 Selecting Dates: The site visit generally occurs over two-days.
 Early in the self-study process, the department should coordinate with the dean’s office and the office of academic programs and planning to select dates for the site visit.
 The department will ensure reviewer availability on the selected dates.

-Logistics: Coordination of logistics for the site visit, including any travel or lodging arrangements, scheduling meetings, reserving rooms, etc. are the responsibility of the department.
-One notable exception is the coordination of the required entrance and exit meetings, which are scheduled in collaboration with the Program Review Coordinator.
-Departments should submit a draft itinerary to the Associate Dean and Program Review Coordinator for input prior to sending the finalized itinerary to the review team.
-Please review the sample site visit itinerary to assist in your planning.
+Logistics: Coordination of logistics for the site visit, including any travel or lodging arrangements, scheduling meetings, reserving rooms, etc. is the responsibility of the department.
+One notable exception is the coordination of the required entrance and exit meetings, which are scheduled in collaboration with the office of academic programs and planning.
+Departments should submit a draft itinerary to the associate dean and the office of academic programs and planning for input prior to sending the finalized itinerary to the review team.
+A sample site visit itinerary has been developed to assist with planning.

 Review Team Communication: Approximately one month prior to the site visit, the office of academic programs and planning will send reviewers an official welcome email, which will include a copy of the self-study and guiding questions for the team.

 QUESTIONS?
-If you have questions about any aspect of program review, please send them to Amy Robbins, Program Review Coordinator - email@example.com
+If you have questions about any aspect of program review, please contact Amy Robbins, email@example.com.